lenpcmc/iridia/docs/vibrations.md

 It takes one parameter, `atoms: Atoms`, and has three keyword parameters `h: float = 1e-5`, `method: str = "central"`, and `verbose: str | None = "Computing Hessian Matrix"`;
 where `h` is the finite difference, `method` is the type of difference, and `verbose` is the message displayed along with the progress bar.
 When `verbose == None`, no message of progress bar are displayed.
+The function `iridia.vibrations.hess.hessRow` is used internally to compute the force partial experienced every atom with respect to the finite displacement of a single atom.

 ```
 def hessian(